Richard Scolyer: Cancer diagnosis and treatment

+Personal life and death

+Richard Anthony Scolyer was born on 16 December 1966 in Launceston, Tasmania.
+After attending Riverside High School and Launceston Community College, he completed his medical training at the University of Tasmania, undertook pathology training in Canberra and Sydney, and subsequently became a clinical professor at the University of Sydney.

+Scolyer was married to a fellow pathologist, Katie Nicoll; they had three children.

+Scolyer died from brain cancer on 7 June 2026, at the age of 59, three years after his first diagnosis.
+A state funeral was held in memory of Scolyer at the Sydney Opera House on 13 July.

 Awards and recognition

-Scolyer received the New South Wales Premier's Award for Outstanding Cancer Research in 2009, 2012, 2013, 2014, 2016, 2017, 2018 and 2020.
+As of 2020 Scolyer had received ten New South Wales Premier's Awards for Outstanding Cancer Research in 2009, 2012, 2013, 2014, 2016, 2017, 2018 and 2020.

 He was appointed an Officer of the Order of Australia for "distinguished service to medicine, particularly in the field of melanoma and skin cancer, and to national and international professional organisations" in the 2021 Queen's Birthday Honours.

-He was named 2024 Australian of the Year alongside Georgina Long by the National Australia Day Council, a not-for-profit Australian Government-owned social enterprise.
+Scolyer was named 2024 Australian of the Year alongside Georgina Long by the National Australia Day Council, a not-for-profit Australian Government-owned social enterprise.

-Scolyer won Social Impact Book of the Year at the 2025 Australian Book Industry Awards for his book, Brainstorm.
+He won Social Impact Book of the Year at the 2025 Australian Book Industry Awards for his book Brainstorm.